Ethical Investment and Banking

 • The Ethical Investment Policy must include specific exclusions around fossil fuel investments to be able to score on impact investment / (re-)investment criteria.
 I.e. if there is no divestment related exclusion, then there can be no impact investment / (re-)investment points as the former is a prerequisite for the latter.

 • What we mean by (re-)investment into community-owned renewable energy: the prioritisation of (re-)investment into renewable energy projects that facilitate energy democracy through community ownership.
 This might be in the university’s local community or in the Global South.
 For example, organisations such as the Yansa Group who work with “Indigenous, fisherfolk, and peasant communities to facilitate their collective welfare and social advancement,” through the provision of “technology, capital, training and management [...] to develop and maintain community controlled wind farms.”
+Or Energy4All is a green energy co-operative that seeks to support the transition through the creation of renewable energy cooperatives and raises share offers that universities can invest in.

 • What we mean by a commitment to (re-)investment into community-owned renewable energy projects on-campus: the prioritisation of (re-)Investment into on-campus renewable energy projects that facilitate energy democracy through community ownership.
 For example, projects such as Solar SOAS.
 Whilst this wasn’t a direct reinvestment of divested funds, the project built from SOAS’ 2015 Fossil Free commitment, and we encourage divested universities to put divested money aside for investment into similar projects.